ObviousNonsense/FallingSand/README.md

 - Plants: Consumes water and grows in weird patterns.
 Burns.
 - Fire: Burns things.
 - Gasoline: Like water, but a little lighter and burns.
+- Propane: Like Gasoline, but a gas.
+Heavier than steam.

 ## To Do:
 - Add button to reset sim